Autodesk/molecular-simulation-tools/client/README.md

 Enviroment variables can be set in a .env file in the root of the project.

 #### NODE_ENV
-"production" signifies a production environment and tries to use a real API.
-Anything else signifies development and uses a mocked api.
+Set this to "production" on production, "offline" when running with no backend, and anything else (including blank) if developing with a backend server.

 #### API_URL
-The url to the backend API, used only in production.
+The url to the backend API if relevant.
+Defaults to the same host that the frontend assets are served from.